brefphp/bref/docs/environment/database.md

 >
 > If you plan on using a database, please read this section.

 A database inside a [VPC](https://aws.amazon.com/vpc/) is isolated from the internet.
-Lambda must run in the VPC to access the database, but it will loose access the internet (for example external APIs, and other AWS services).
+Lambda must run in the VPC to access the database, but it will lose access the internet (for example external APIs, and other AWS services).

 To be clear:

-**Lambda will loose internet access in a VPC.**
+**Lambda will lose internet access in a VPC.**

 Because of that, you may see errors like this: